jnoodle/WebStorm-Tips/WebStormTips.md

-With Select All Occurrences (Ctrl-Cmd-G on macOS or Shift-Ctrl-Alt-J on Windows and Linux) you can edit all the occurrences of the current word or selected symbols in the file.
-Press Esc to remove selection.
+**★ With Select All Occurrences (`Ctrl-Cmd-G` on macOS or `Shift-Ctrl-Alt-J` on Windows and Linux) you can edit all the occurrences of the current word or selected symbols in the file.
+Press `Esc` to remove selection.**

 <video controls style="max-width:100%" src="assets/Dc1wykAW0AEAP8X.mp4"></video>